All Episodes

 If you wanted the noise, that was what's happening in Israel.

-It's a celebratory day, but the generations in 67 and 73 that built Israel and took on Every Arab army that did sneak attacks from 48 to 67 to 73, they would have never found themselves in this situation.
+It's a celebratory day, but the generations in 67 and 73 that built Israel and took on every Arab army that did sneak attacks from 48 to 67 to 73, they would have never found themselves in this situation.

-And particularly President Trump understands, because he spent an hour with the families just hearing their stories and sitting there and asking questions so he could hear more.
+I understand, and particularly President Trump understands, because he spent an hour with the families just hearing their stories and sitting there and asking questions so he could hear more.

 A man that came off an eight-hour red eye and had to do one major evolution after the other.